These vegan cauliflower buffalo wings are lip-smacking delicious! Terrific for game day or any day for that matter. We even eat them as a main dish.

-Every year, my husband and his friends make their annual request for these Wing Bites for game day.
+Every year, my husband and his friends make their annual request for these BBQ Wing Bites for game day.
 They say they just want to make sure I remember.
-This is the 3rd year in a roll, so I think they have me trained now.
+This is the 3rd year in a row, so I think they have me trained now.

 They are so good!
 Even my sister, that normally does not eat cauliflower, likes them.
 That’s saying a lot!

 Whether boiled, steamed, mashed, roasted or eaten raw, cauliflower delivers great nutritional value with little nutritional cost.
 It’s low in calories, fat and sodium but delivers fiber, vitamin C and potassium.